jppdpf/prefetch-vt-analyzer/README.md

 This queries the first three resources from the prefetch files.
 Plus one already known malicious dll hash value to mock a malicious finding.

-## Limitations
-They are marked in the code, you can remove or just comment them, to experience the full power.

 ## Need
 You need to get a VirusTotal API KEY.